 Galia also has an insatiable desire for knowledge, and loves business law because she gets to learn about businesses and industries she would not have otherwise known anything about.
 She loves to use the all of the knowledge she gains to educate others, so those around her learn the easy way instead of the hard way.

 Galia’s love of educating others extends to her writing and speaking engagements.
 Galia is a published author on intellectual property issues, and regularly speaks to organizations throughout the state and country to educate individuals and other lawyers on a variety of topics including business law, employment law, and technology.

 Galia graduated from Tulane University School of Law with a certificate in environmental law and a sub-focus on intellectual property, and she currently has licenses to practice law in both California and Louisiana.
 Prior to founding ABL, Galia was a founding partner of a Bay Area-based multi-lawyer business law firm, practiced law at private law firms in both New Orleans and Oakland, and worked as a business development attorney at a large legal publisher in Northern California.
 She’s also done stints as a professional proofreader/editor and a dog sitter, but the latter was mostly just an excuse to hang out with other people’s dogs.

-When not working, she can be found coffee-shop hopping, reading, taking meandering walks with her husband, Mike, or collecting hobbies.
+When not working, she can be found coffee-shop hopping, reading, taking meandering walks with her husband, Mike, and dog, Bruce, or collecting hobbies.
 A few of her favorite hobbies so far include belly dancing, glass flameworking, tai chi, dog training, and VR.
 She’s currently teaching herself how to code, and how to read tarot cards.
 Next she wants to try recording podcasts, video editing, pilates, and learning a new instrument.